pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

     cluster to a particular release in a declarative manner, instead of implicitly using the latest available version, or using a smart default where both can be updated at any moment.
-  * Tag resources under management to provide the ability to assign metadata to resources to make it easier to manage, search, and filter them.
   * Instead of [reaching for][kube-dash-security] `kube-dashboard`, try [VMware's Octant][octant].